Trying to decide between Elementor vs Beaver Builder to design your WordPress site?

 Elementor vs Beaver Builder: Modules And Sections

-Whether you call them widgets or modules, or sections or rows, these elements are the building blocks of your design.
+Whether you call them widgets or modules, sections or rows, these elements are the building blocks of your design.
 For reference, Elementor calls them widgets while Beaver Builder calls them modules.
 They are exactly the same thing though.

-You use sections/rows and columns to create the basic layout for your page.
-Then you add widgets or modules to those rows and columns to actually add content to that layout.
+You use sections, rows and columns to create the basic layout for your page.
+Then you add widgets or modules to those rows and columns to actually add content to that page.

 In this section, we’ll compare how each page builder handles these elements.